eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 ![Empty-patch success rate across models on fixed-code tasks](/assets/blog/fixedcode/score_postpatches_fix_by_model.svg){: .blogpost-img100}

 {:.blogpost-caption}
 No model exceeds 70% in our setting.
 GPT 5.3-Codex in Codex reaches 68%, with Sonnet 4.6 close behind at 65%, GPT 5.4 mini at 60.5%, Sorcar with GPT 5.3-Codex at 57.6%, Qwen3.5 122B at 50.3%, and Gemini 3 Pro at 36.5%.
+At the same time, both proprietary harnesses (e.g., Claude Code, Codex, Gemini-CLI, and Qwen Code) and open ones like Sorcar do not manage to solve this problem.

 ### Agents introduce unnecessary changes

 The results are sobering.
 Most models eagerly modify code even when there is nothing to fix.
 Interestingly, performance here does not align cleanly with coding capability as measured by SWE-Bench, but rather with the models' tendency to push back against nonsensical requests as measured by BullshitBench <a id="ref-source-bullshitbench" href="#ref-bullshitbench">[3]</a>.
 Manual trace analysis reveals the deciding factor: attempting to "fix" code without performing an issue reproduction first.
-Sonnet 4.6 and, in many cases, Sorcar typically begin by trying to trigger the bug.
-Upon finding it already resolved, they often correctly submit an empty patch.
+Sonnet 4.6 typically begins by trying to trigger the bug.
+Upon finding it already resolved, it often correctly submits an empty patch.
 Most other models jump straight to patching without verification.
 Worse, since the issue was resolved in the most recent commit, even a quick look at the git history would reveal the fix.
 Yet most agents never check.

 This is a problem beyond our benchmark.
 If deployed for autonomous maintenance, these agents would systematically introduce unnecessary changes to resolve stale issues, filling codebases with agent slop.
 Prior work <a href="#ref-haicode">[4]</a> has shown that agent-generated patches are typically overly verbose (unnecessarily defensive code, irrelevant edits, unrequested features), exacerbating this issue further.
 Our findings isolate this problem: even when the optimal patch is empty, most agents cannot help themselves.